 Table 3: Area under the curve (AUC) across clinical cohorts

 Figure 1.
+Receiver operating characteristics curves for the XGBoost model across clinical cohorts.

 Discussion

-The aim was to assess the performance of the machine learner XGBoost and its viability as a tool to aid clinicians in their effort to improve trauma care quality- Specifically we wanted to find out how it would perform across different trauma cohorts.
+The aim was to assess the performance of the machine learner XGBoost and its viability as a tool to aid clinicians in their effort to improve trauma care quality.
+Specifically, we wanted to assess out how it would perform across different trauma cohorts.
 We found that there is some variation in the performance of the model between the different cohorts, with “Blunt multisystem without TBI” performing the lowest, despite being the largest clearly defined trauma cohort in the study.
 The overall largest group “Other cohorts”, which is made up of cases falling outside of the boundaries for the other formalized cohorts, performed the best overall, despite possibly encompassing the largest heterogeneity.

 A previous study on the same dataset has found that audit filters, with an AUC of 0.624, are outperformed by machine learning models when the dataset is not categorised by cohorts (20).
 It is unclear how audit filters perform in this context across cohorts as this was outside of the scope the study.
 Interestingly, the model performed better on the “Isolated severe TBI” cohort in terms of AUC than the best model in the aforementioned study (AUC 0.811 vs 0.789).
 A 2020 study found similarly good performance of machine learning models in TBI patients looking to predict poor outcomes.
-(26) This may suggest that some models

-’ inclination to perform well in prediction of traumatic brain injury, whereas outcomes linked to other trauma cohorts may be harder to predict.
+(26) This may suggest that some models inclination to perform well in prediction of traumatic brain injury, whereas outcomes linked to other trauma cohorts may be harder to predict.

 Overall, the model performs well in the prediction of OFI across the cohorts.
 The application of machine learning models to outcomes within trauma is commonly more widely studied with more straight forward prediction of mortality, rather than the more complex set of circumstances that make up the outcome of OFI.
 (14, 27) Therefore, it is hard to make direct comparisons to other studies findings in this instance, as they are generally either focused on an outcome far less complex, or not specifically tied to performance in outcomes in a particular cohort.

-Perfect performance of the model was neither expected or the end goal.
+Perfect performance of the model was neither expected nor the end goal.
 As previously stated, OFI is a heterogeneous outcome, and comparing a machine learning model to the current system of both quantitative screening and subsequent human reviews is in some ways unfair.
 The goal in developing a model to perform this analysis is its potential in aiding human efforts, to streamline the selection process for mortality and morbidity conferences.
 If implemented in a clinical context, it would be less resource intensive and could potentially be adjusted to new clinical patterns in the future that could be associated with OFI.

-As it stands state of the art machine learning models have immense potential to aid in these types of selection processes.
+As it stands state of the art machine learning models may aid in these types of selection processes.
 Time and costs are finite resources, and as such, there should always be the question of if they are adequately spent and if there is room for optimisation.
 This does not only apply to the selection process itself, but also to mortality and morbidity conferences.
 Therefore, efforts to optimise the selection of possible OFI to be discussed is imperative.
 With the current selection process resources are spent on discussing cases without OFI as the outcome.
 To limit the time spent on such cases would be a win.

 Limitations